livingdocsIO/documentation/reference-docs/server-configuration/channel-config.md

 #### Channel Configuration

 The channel configuration allows you to:
-- define alterations of your content before Rendering
+- implement a hook method to alter document content before Rendering
 - define different rendering outputs (renditions)
 - define metadata
 - define the metadata screen setup for the editor (this can be done on the server or in the editor whereas the server configuration takes precedence)